gchure/phd/docs/src/frontmatter/acknowledgements.md

 Tal Einav, a Phillips' lab alumnus who needs no introduction, has taught me much about the nature of collaboration over the years.

-\hspace{10mm}Suzy Beeler, though I never had the pleasure of listing as a coauthor, has always someone I could turn to when in need of scientific advice or personal support.
+\hspace{10mm}Suzy Beeler, though I never had the pleasure of listing as a coauthor, has always been someone I could turn to when in need of scientific advice or personal support.
 Her ability to provide an honest opinion, either scientific or personal has proven to be invaluable over the years.
-Bill Ireland, Rachel Banks, Rebecca Rousseau, Vahe Galstyan, Niko McCarty, Tom R\"{o}schinger, Molly Bassette, Jonathan Gross, Celene Barrera, Matthias Rydenfelt, Kimberly Berry, Gita Mahmoudabadi, and Daniel Jones are others who are or have since left the group to whom I am grateful for their scientific discussions over the years.
+Bill Ireland, Rachel Banks, Rebecca Rousseau, Vahe Galstyan, Niko McCarty, Tom R\"{o}schinger, Molly Bassette, Jonathan Gross, Celene Barrera, Matthias Rydenfelt, Kimberly Berry, Gita Mahmoudabadi, and Daniel Jones are others who are currently in (or, at least recently departed) the group to whom I am grateful for their scientific discussions over the years.

+Of course, mentorship and camaraderie wasn't restricted to the lab.
+I am lucky to consider fellow Caltech PhD students like Belinda Wenke, Emily Blythe, Andy Zhou, Catie Blunt, Shyam Saladi, Sam Ho, Ferdinand Huber, Kyu Hyun Lee, Porfirio Quintero, Renee Arias, Joe Redford, Kelsey Boyle, and many others as some of my closest friends.
+During a recent PhD defense, on of my friends remarked that "grad school can feel like an island."
+This is half true.
+Grad school *is* an island, but your island is part of an archipelago.
+I was lucky enough to have friends who made my island feel not so lonesome.

 \hspace{10mm}Some of my most cherished memories of graduate school stem from my time at the Marine Biological Laboratory, an institution